How To Treat A Wasp Sting

 To use vinegar on wasp stings, soak a cotton ball with apple cider or white vinegar and place it on top of the affected area of skin.
-Leaving the cotton ball on your skin for a few minutes will help to ease the pain.
+Leaving the cotton ball on your skin for a few minutes will allow the vinegar to ease the pain.

-If you have a whole lemon, slice the lemon in half and apply one of the segments flesh side down onto the sting.
+Take a whole lemon, slice the lemon in half and apply flesh side down onto the sting.
 This will help due to the citric acid neutralising the alkali in the venom.